anayrat/blog/content/post/draft/2018-04-01-Evolutions-Postgres-Fortes-Volumetries.en.md

 The algorithm was not designed to handle a large number of partitions.
 His complexity is linear depending on the number of partitions ([How many table partitions is too many in Postgres?](https://stackoverflow.com/a/6131446))

-To fix this, version 11 incorporates a new, more efficient search algorithm: *Faster Partition Pruning*
+To fix this, version 11 includes a new, more efficient search algorithm: *Faster Partition Pruning*

 Finally, Postgres could exclude partitions only during the planning.
 With version 11, the engine is able to exclude a partition during execution.